107356019/Launch-Your-MySQL-Database/README.md

-# Quickly Deploy Your Application through CloudFormation
+# Launch Your MySQL Database

 ## Scenario
 This lab builds on the previous lab.
 It walks you through launching an Amazon Relation Database Service ([Amazon RDS](https://aws.amazon.com/rds/)) DB instance.
 You will configure the LAMP server that you previously created to use Amazon RDS for its relational database management system needs.
 This lab is designed to connect DB instance through a web service phpMyAdmin.